WileytheBANG/pokeking-translator/readme.md

 The extension should now be active in your browser.

-### FireFox: (credit to @compscimmo)
+## 💻 For Firefox: (credit to @compscimmo)
-0. download the .xpi here or [the alternative link](https://buzzheavier.com/ers8jcy0dx2v)

-1. open in xpi file in firefox
+1. Instead of download the whole release, you download the sole .xpi here in the repo, or [this link](https://buzzheavier.com/jz0dq09lht0c), or [this](https://buzzheavier.com/3wwzfuujqa42) and [this](https://buzzheavier.com/wv21mgm5dxyj).
+These are backup links.

+2. Open the XPI file in Firefox.

-## 📱 For Mobile (credit to @compscimmo)
+## 📱 For Android devices (tablet, mobile) (credit to @compscimmo)
-1. download the pokekingtranslatorwwjt-4.3.6.xpi file
+1. Instead of download the whole release, you download the sole .xpi here in the repo, or [this link](https://buzzheavier.com/jz0dq09lht0c), or [this](https://buzzheavier.com/3wwzfuujqa42) and [this](https://buzzheavier.com/wv21mgm5dxyj).
+These are backup links.

-2. download firefox nightly or beta
+2. Download firefox nightly or beta

-3. enabling the debug menu: go to settings > about firefox (or about firefox nightly/beta) and tap the firefox logo five times. this will enable a "debug menu."
+3. Enabling the debug menu: go to settings > about firefox (or about firefox nightly/beta) and tap the firefox logo five times. this will enable a "debug menu."

-4. go back to the main settings screen, find option install add-on from file and select the xpi file.
+4. Go back to the main settings screen, find option install add-on from file and select the xpi file.

-# 🛠 Reporting Issues & Updating the Dictionary
-To report bugs or issues, contact me on Discord: Nhien An, or my collaborator jassimp.

-For dictionary updates, please submit reports via the provided spreadsheet.
-[Report](https://docs.google.com/spreadsheets/d/1T86jf1g0Db3MW69F6Fwix3CAueuz6XAC6VRKVjo-6iA/edit?usp=sharing)
+## 📱 For IOS devices

+Apple have a reputation of good security, hence they would not allow any brower or extension from unofficial store, indie developer.
+As a result, no support available for these devices.

 # Pokeking Page Navigator
 ## 🔧 Initial Setup